conda-forge/miniforge/README.md

 #### Mambaforge-pypy3

-Latest installers with mamba and pypy3.6 in the base environment
+Latest installers with Mamba and PyPy 3.6 in the base environment:

 | OS      | Architecture          | Download  |
 | --------|-----------------------|-----------|